DasHomi/preventer/README.md

   - _Prevents you from breaking chests with an axe_
 - Prevent carpet breaking
   - _Prevents you from breaking carpets, including moss carpets_
+- Prevent sapling breaking
+  - _Prevents you from breaking saplings_
+- Prevent immature amethyst breaking
+  - _Prevents you from breaking immature amethyst crystals_
 </details>

 <details>